 All guests travelling on Qantas Domestic flights are permitted to take up to 7kg of carry-on baggage on board, which can either consist of a small bag and/or briefcase, or one small bag plus a suit or non-rigid garment bag.
 In addition, passengers may also carry on board one small personal item such as a handbag, laptop computer, overcoat and small camera.

 Toiletries 100mls or less are able to be taken as carry on.
 Travel-sized toiletries are usually available at pharmacies and the airport newsagents.

 Qantas baggage allowances differ according to cabin class, Frequent Flyer status and Qantas Club membership.
 Economy passengers are permitted one piece of checked baggage, weighing up to 23 kilograms in total.
-Business Class passengers, including Qantas Club members, are permitted one piece of checked baggage weighing up to 32kg in total.
-Silver and Gold Frequent Flyers and Platinum Frequent Flyers are allowed two pieces of checked baggage weighing up to 32kg each.
+Business Class passengers, including Qantas Club members and Frequent Flyers, are permitted two pieces of checked baggage weighing up to 32kg in total.
 No single item of baggage may exceed 32kg in total.

 Make sure to take anything valuable in your carry-on, especially important documents and medications.

 Bulky items such as sporting equipment can be included as part of a checked baggage allowance, with each item counted as one piece of checked baggage.
 Items such as bikes, golf clubs, surfboards, skis or snowboards must not exceed the maximum size and weight limits and must be securely packed.
 Bicycles must be packed in a protective bike box, sold at most Australian Qantas Terminals and retail bicycle outlets.
 Passengers may provide their own bike box, however it must not exceed the specified weight and size dimensions.